 - when the arresting officer does not show up, or if they make a mistake or conflicting statement in their testimony from what is on the police report;

 - use other strong defense options that are based upon a person’s own unique under the influence arrest case and situation.

 In looking over drunk or intoxicated driving arrests and information submitted online to us, the best lawyers near you help determine whether the traffic stop should have happened in the first place.
-The attorney next finds out if the following arrest was done according to proper law at your location, and that police followed the strict mandatory procedures in place with how the sobriety tests are conducted.
+We find out if the following arrest was done according to proper law at your location, and that police followed the strict mandatory procedures in place with how the sobriety tests are conducted.